Galleass

-A galleass was a warship that combined the sails and armament of a galleon or carrack with the maneuverability of the oared galley.
-Originally invented by the Republic of Venice for their use in the Mediterranean, they were also extensively used in the Atlantic by Spanish Empire.
-While never quite matching up to the full expectations for its design, the galleass nevertheless remained in use during the 16th and 17th centuries.
+A galleass (Italian galeazza, Spanish galeaza) was a warship of the Renaissance that combined the sails and armament of a galleon or carrack with the propulsion and maneuverability of the oared galley.
+While never quite matching up to the full expectations for its design, the galleass was widely employed by the navies of the Republic of Venice and the Spanish Empire during the 16th and 17th centuries.